sudoanand/websocket.in-docs/README.md

 # WebSocket.in Docs
-The open and free WebSocket server for all.
+The open and free WebSocket server for all!
 Ready to use WebSocket server for all your bi-direction data transmission usage.

 ##  It's ready to use